top of page

 The 17th Imperial Army of Japan.
 This is General Count Terauc Hisaichi, commanding officer of the Southern Expeditionary Army Group.

 There is an interesting thing about this battle which one of the soldiers shared with me.
 The Japanese held all the key positions.
 It would be that way in almost every island in the Pacific that we fought over.
-With positional advantage, they decided to attack our men at night!
+With a positional advantage, they decided to attack our men at night!
 This was not a smart move, and the only thing that was surprising is that they did it at all.
 There was no need to risk everything.
 After all, it was up to us to take the fight to them!

 What’s more is that the Japanese didn’t even try to outflank us.
 They came straight at us, a frontal assault, at night-time, from advantageous positions.
-It couldn’t have happened any better for the Americans, for with Japan’s now weakened defenses, we were able to sneak in behind them and assume superior position!
+It couldn’t have happened any better for the Americans, for with Japan’s now weakened defenses, we were able to sneak in behind them and assume a superior position!
 Crazy!
 But one thing did emerge – what unpredictable actions would the Japs take if we were to invade the actual country?

-New Guinea fell and in January 1945, MacArthur took back the Philippines while Nimitz set his sights on Iwo Jima.
+New Guinea fell, and in January 1945, MacArthur took back the Philippines while Nimitz set his sights on Iwo Jima.
 For seventy straight days, Naval vessels bombed Iwo Jima relentlessly.
 Iwo Jima was strategically important for the Japanese for it gave them advance warning of incoming enemy fighters.
 It was a first line of defense.

 The Japanese hunkered down in a bevy of underground tunnels.
 Carnage and death were all over the slopes.
 Although we were supported by constant naval and aerial bombing, we couldn’t gain a real foothold for some time.
-I heard some incredible stories regarding that invasion, all-the-while, we were setting forth a plan to invade Japan.
+I heard some incredible stories regarding that invasion, all the while, we were setting forth a plan to invade Japan.
 Hell, if they could hold us off on these little islands, we began to wonder, ‘what will it be like when we hit the mainland?’’

 Lives seemed so expendable.
 They really did.